madhurya-ops/Legal-Document-Parser/README.md

 ## License

-This project is licensed under the MIT License.# update Sun Jul  6 02:56:34 IST 2025
+This project is licensed under the MIT License.